 Islands must be properly maintained to provide protection of motorists and pedestrians.
 Keep island passageways clear of debris.
-Periodically repaint outlines of islands at least once a year.
+Repaint outlines of islands as directed by the Regional Traffic Engineer.
 Replace missing or damaged raised pavement markers when more than three consecutive markers are missing.